Design-centric businesses have an opportunity to minimise supply chain costs, improve supply chain agility and minimise supply chain risk

 Cooperation in the extended enterprise.

 Ensuring that the impact of design decisions are understood by both the supply chain function and external suppliers.
-Through such cooperation, the business and its suppliers jointly mitigate design risks, and ensure the smooth transition of products through the supply chain to the end customer.
+Through such cooperation, the business and its suppliers jointly mitigate design and sustainability risks, and ensure the smooth transition of products through the supply chain to the end customer.

 Co-location of concurrent design teams.

-All functions that contribute to the design and development of a product are either physically co‑located together—or if geographically dispersed, are virtually co‑located with information transfer on as near real-time basis as possible—in order to ensure the smooth transition of products from drawing board to market.
+All functions that contribute to the design and development of a product are either physically co‑located together—or if geographically dispersed, are virtually co‑located with information transfer on as near real-time basis as possible—in order to ensure the smooth transition of products from the drawing board to market.

 Champion of product